-- 39. Tony continues to gasp, gag, and groan.
+- 44. Tony continues to gasp, gag, and groan.
 (Vasquez 9:15-9:35).
-Meanwhile, the officers surrounding him laugh, and jeer.1 - 40.
-As time progresses, the officers, though, increase their ridicule of Timpa, and some of his incoherent remarks. - 41.
+Meanwhile, the officers surrounding him laugh, and jeer. - 45.
+As time progresses, the officers, though, increase their ridicule of Timpa, and some of his incoherent remarks. - 46.
 After approximately 11 and half minutes with Dillard's knee square in his back, Timpa goes completely unresponsive.
 (Vasquez 11:50).
 He is no longer gasping, or mumbling.
-He is completely silent. - 42.
-It is not until more than a minute later, Dillard inquires if Tony is conscious.
-He does not dislodge his knee, or move off of the unresponsive Timpa.
-Even after realizing that Tony is unresponsive, Dillard continues to keep his bodyweight on top of Tony for an additional two and a half minutes.
-(Vasquez 13:02-15:37). - 43.
-The officers begin suggesting that Tony has fallen asleep, asserting even that he might have been snoring.
-(Vasquez 13:33-13:50).
-During this time, they then begin making jokes about waking Tony up for school, and breakfast.2 One mimics Tony's incoherent speech,3 while Tony lays silently on the grass.
+He is completely silent.

-1 They probe through his wallet making light of his association with a Rockwall yacht club, a Baylor Hospital health club, and his ownership of a Mercedes. ("He's got 'mur-ka-deeze' somewhere."
+&lt;sup>1 They probe through his wallet making light of his association with a Rockwall yacht club, a Baylor Hospital health club, and his ownership of a Mercedes. ("He's got 'mur-ka-deeze' somewhere."
 Vasquez 9:15-9:21)